- Adrenal Cancer

 If a person feels a lump or experiences symptoms that may indicate the presence of a GIST, he or she should discuss them with a doctor.
 The doctor will take a detailed history of the patient and ask questions about the symptoms.

-After a careful physical exam the doctor may perform tests such as an ultrasound, a computed tomography (CT or CAT) scan, or magnetic resonance imaging (MRI) to gain more information about whether there is an abnormal growth, where the growth is located, and whether it has spread.
+After a careful physical exam the doctor may perform tests such as endoscopy, X-ray tests, CT scan, or MRI to gain more information about whether there is an abnormal growth, where the growth is located, and whether it has spread.

 In some cases a tissue sample, called a biopsy, may be needed.
 A doctor might perform one of three types of biopsies: fine needle aspiration; core needle biopsy; and excisional or incisional biopsy.

 Once a GIST has been identified, it is important to determine the best way to treat it.
 Ideally, surgery should be considered, to be performed by an expert surgeon who has experience in GIST management.
 GISTs grow differently in each patient.
 The size of the tumor and the rate at which they grow are important in determining the risk the tumor presents.
-Specifically, the risk of spread to other parts of the body (a process called metastasis) can vary greatly, with some very small GISTs (< 1 cm in size) essentially never spreading, whereas larger GISTs (> 15 cm) virtually always spread.
+Specifically, the risk of spread to other parts of the body (a process called metastasis) can vary greatly, with some very small GISTs essentially never spreading, whereas larger GISTs virtually always spread.